Free agency and determinism: is there a sensible definition of computational sourcehood?

 It is a straightforward yet cumbersome exercise to formally construct a universal TM in a rigorous way.
 We will now sketch a construction given in the textbook by Hennie~\cite{Hennie}; for another choice, see e.g.\ Hopcroft et al.~\cite{Hopcroft}.

 TMs come in different versions.
 What all definitions have in common is a finite set $Q$ of internal states of the machine, including an identified \emph{initial state} $q_0$ (and sometimes a \emph{final state} $q_f\neq q_0$).
-Every TM has a finite number $n$ of \emph{tapes}, such that each tape has a number of \emph{cells} that is either indexed by the natural numbers $\mathbb{N}=\{0,1,2,\ldots\}$ (a ``one-way infinite'' tape) or by the integers $\mathbb{Z}=\{\ldots,-2,-1,0,1,2,\ldots\}$ (a ``two-way infinite'' tape).
+Every TM has a finite number $n$ of \emph{tapes}, such that each tape has a set of \emph{cells} that is either indexed by the natural numbers $\mathbb{N}=\{0,1,2,\ldots\}$ (a ``one-way infinite'' tape) or by the integers $\mathbb{Z}=\{\ldots,-2,-1,0,1,2,\ldots\}$ (a ``two-way infinite'' tape).
 Every tape cell contains one symbol of a finite alphabet $\Sigma$, and there is a special ``blank symbol'' $\#\in\Sigma$ that is carried by all but finitely many tape cells.
 For every tape, the TM has a \emph{tape head} that moves along that tape and points at a particular cell at any given time.

 Single steps of operation are determined by a (perhaps partial) \emph{transition function}, which we may write as